In 2010, some people who care about Eric McDavid and Marius Mason met up to talk about what we could do to expand our solidarity with the two of them.

 Our discussion grew to include the general state of anarchist prisoner solidarity in the United States, because we are all long-term anarchists and most of whom have relationships with many prisoners (including non-anarchists).

-We found that Marie and Eric bore the brunt of ineffective prisoner solidarity.
+We found that Marius and Eric bore the brunt of ineffective prisoner solidarity.
 At our first gathering, we laid out typical prisoner support efforts.
 These centered on getting people out of jail and exchanging letters.
-These all fall short of meeting Marie, Eric and other long-term prisoners' needs and desires.
+These all fall short of meeting Marius Eric and other long-term prisoners' needs and desires.
 We have known many prisoners who have no hope of getting out early and desire something more than what these efforts, however hard to define that something more is.

 As our conversations grew, we also became concerned that many people

 around the world expressed solidarity for Marius and Eric readily and